portalzine/cubicfusion-klaro-themes/readme.md

-# cubicFUSION Themes for !Klaro
+# cubicFUSION Themes for Klaro!
 > Themes for Klaro! - A Simple Consent Manager
 > [https://github.com/kiprotect/klaro][1]

-> _Dislaimer:_ !Klaro is a product of KIPROTECT.
+> _Dislaimer:_ Klaro! is a product of KIPROTECT.
 I am not affiliated with them in any way and provide these themes as they are.

 ## Current Themes
 ### White - cf-white 0.3 (for !klaro \>=0.79)